edezhic/prest/examples/blog/posts/roadmap.md

-This is a hobby project and there are no solid long-term plans.
+This is a hobby project so there are no solid long-term plans.
 However, [the overall idea](https://prest.blog/motivation) seems quite promising to me, so there are things I'll likely build next:

 - more hyperscript for the blog: fix and htmxify markdown links, ...?
 - dev hyperscript/wasm ui tools